cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 **O(2ⁿ) and memoization**

 O(2ⁿ) describes an exponential-time algorithm.
-If an algorithm uses exponential runtime, it means it can be written better, so try not to accept a solution that has an exponential runtime.
+Try not to accept a solution that has an exponential runtime (although sometimes, it is what it is).
 For example, the recursive solution to the Fibonacci problem that is shown [here](https://github.com/cakebatterandsprinkles/algorithms/blob/main/fibonacci/index.js) as the fib2 function has exponential runtime.
 For an n of 5, this function calls fib(4) and fib(3), and both of them call the same function with smaller numbers until it returns with a number, not caring about calling the same functions as each other, so it is very much ineffective as well.

 Now here's the golden question: Is there any way we can improve this recursive solution's runtime?